-Summary of previous meetings (most recent first):
+Summary of previous CSP meetings (most recent first):

 - January 2017: Information and intelligence gathered at previous meetings on gaps and priorities helped to shape a report and discussion at this meeting about funding of support for carers over the next year.
 Agreed priorities will now shape commissioning decisions against the 12 strategic outcomes in the Middlesbrough Carers Strategy.
 Other items discussed included how locally all partners could respond to the Carers UK report: Pressure Points – Carers and the NHS.
 Feedback was received from the two Task & Finish Groups and we discussed how they could link into the Middlesbrough Men’s Health Plan.
 Finally feedback was received on what happed on the November’s Carers Right’s Day and what can potentially be done to improve on this year’s activity.

-- November 2016: the focus of this meeting was to facilitate the production an agreed Action Plan 2016 – 17 for the Partnership.
+- November 2016: The focus of this meeting was to facilitate the production an agreed Action Plan 2016 – 17 for the Partnership.
 This included an exercise for stakeholders to consider the 12 strategic outcomes of the Middlesbrough Carers Strategy, prioritise them and suggest how their own services and work can influence the reaching of the outcomes.
 We also considered the next step of a performance measurement mechanism (how we measure the impact of the actions against the outcomes) – this will be finalised at the next meeting.
 Also on the agenda was:

-- the National Carers Survey;
+- The National Carers Survey

-- Middlesbrough Council’s Market Position Statement on Carers Services;
+- Middlesbrough Council’s Market Position Statement on Carers Services

-- an insight into the work of Middlesbrough and Stockton Mind’s carer’s service;
+- An insight into the work of Middlesbrough and Stockton Mind’s carer’s service

-- agreement of the Partnership’s Task and Finish Groups mandates.
+- Agreement of the Partnership’s Task and Finish Groups mandates

-- September 2016: at this meeting we confirmed the role and remit of our task and finish groups (identifying hidden carers; and communicating and engaging with carers), their governance and how they feedback to the wider Partnership.
+- September 2016: At this meeting we confirmed the role and remit of our task and finish groups (identifying hidden carers; and communicating and engaging with carers), their governance and how they feedback to the wider Partnership.
 We also discussed feedback from an initial mapping of services and support provided to carers in Middlesbrough and agreed this would form the basis for further work.
 How we respond to external activities such as the Carers Rights Day, Carers Week and external consultations was also prioritised and it was agreed that appropriate organisations should lead on responding to these with support and help from others.
 At the end of this meeting the members were asked to nominate individuals to be the Chair and Vice-chair of the Partnership and the results will be announced at the next meeting in November 2016.

-- August 2016: the main focus of this meeting was to consider what is being done to deliver on the outcomes in our strategy and to start thinking about gaps in provision to shape future commissioning activities.
+- August 2016: The main focus of this meeting was to consider what is being done to deliver on the outcomes in our strategy and to start thinking about gaps in provision to shape future commissioning activities.
 In addition, the CSP commissioned two time limited task and finish groups: one to agree our approach to engaging and communicating with carers, and the other to explore actions we can take to identify more hidden carers.

-- July 2016: this was the first meeting of the new Partnership, which focused on setting the scene and exploring ways of working.
+- July 2016: This was the first meeting of the new Partnership, which focused on setting the scene and exploring ways of working.